(Noisebridge on do-ocracy)

 Keywords: do-ocracy Group membership norms.

-If you just want something more efficient for your purposes but don’t care about the NSA reading it (realistically, my priority) there are loads of turnkey solution designed to do this offering a various kinds of social experience and use cases.
+If you just want something more efficient for your purposes but don’t care about the NSA reading it (realistically, my priority) there are turnkey technical solutions designed to do this for various use cases.

 - discourse is an open-source community chat platform which you can install on your own server.
 It seems to be the dominant force in community-run servers at the moment.
 Do not be confused by the similarity of name to the commercial